Frequently Asked Questions

 Are there any participation requirements?

-Absolutely not.
-There are no expectations related to previous knowledge, experience, or positioning.
+No, there are no expectations related to previous knowledge, experience, or positioning.
 What matters is that everyone involved is treated with respect.
 Hence, every learning space and dialogue begins with a brief agreement on how we approach discussions about sensitive topics.

 Do you always work alone?